appujet/simzy/README.md

 ## Performance

-Powered by Rust, Simzy outperforms traditional JavaScript implementations for string similarity tasks.
-Whether you're comparing short strings or processing large volumes of text, Simzy delivers the speed and accuracy your application needs.
+Powered by Rust, string-proximity. outperforms traditional JavaScript implementations for string similarity tasks.
+Whether you're comparing short strings or processing large volumes of text, string-proximity. delivers the speed and accuracy your application needs.

 ## License